Parliament Act 2025

 "The Speaker is still in charge"

-The proposed new law adds to the Speaker's existing authority.
-You know the Speaker is in charge of the parliamentary precincts.
-This new law does not change the Speaker's authority, which is set out in sections 55 and 56, and the rules of the House of Representatives.
+The Speaker is in charge of the parliamentary precincts.
+You know the Speaker has certain powers, and this part of the law does not change that.
+The Speaker's authority comes from sections 56 and 57, and the rules of the House of Representatives.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.